◷ Open Thursday–Sunday 10 AM–5 PM

 man making a reservation to visit museum with laptop and coffee

-We provide our exhibits with self-guided, individual, audio, and group tours.
-We welcome visitors without reservations; however, advanced reservations are recommended and required for parties of 10 or more.
-Group rates are also available for parties of 10 or more.
+We offer self-guided, individual, audio, and group tours of our exhibits.
+While visitors are welcome without reservations, advanced reservations are required for parties of 10 or more.

 Support